Reauthorizing the Federal Violence Against Women Act

 Although two full reauthorization bills have been recently introduced, VAWA’s future remains uncertain.
 Crime statistics and public health impacts illustrate continued need of its protections.
 Intimate partner violence remains the leading cause of death for female homicide victims.
 Victims who survive intimate partner violence suffer higher rates of suicide and other health consequences, such as acute injuries, permanent disabilities, and adverse mental and behavioral health outcomes.
 Full reauthorization of VAWA holds offenders accountable for illegal conduct and assures victims that the government takes their domestic and sexual violence claims seriously.

-This blog was developed by Chelsea Gulinson, J.D., Staff Attorney, Network for Public Health Law – Western Region Office.
+This post by Chelsea Gulinson, J.D., Staff Attorney, Network for Public Health Law – Western Region Office.

 Support for the Network is provided by the Robert Wood Johnson Foundation (RWJF).
 The views expressed in this post do not necessarily represent the views of, and should not be attributed to, RWJF.